Biden flips the switch on Trump's incandescent light bulb plan | News Channel 3-12

 By Ella Nilsen, CNN

-In yet another rollback of a Trump-era policy, President Joe Biden‘s Department of Energy on Tuesday finalized a new efficiency rules to phase out older, high-energy incandescent light bulbs.
+In yet another rollback of a Trump-era policy, President Joe Biden‘s Department of Energy on Tuesday finalized a new efficiency rule to phase out older, high-energy incandescent light bulbs.

-The new rules state that light bulbs must emit a minimum of 45 lumens per watt.
+The new rule states that light bulbs must emit a minimum of 45 lumens per watt.
 Lumens are a measure of brightness.
 The rule is an effective nail in the coffin for incandescent bulbs, which use a higher wattage than LED bulbs for the same amount of brightness.

 Old bulbs that don’t meet the new standard will need to be phased out of production within 75 days, and the Department of Energy will work with manufacturers to ease the transition.
 Full enforcement of the rule will go into effect in July 2023, which is also the deadline for retailers to stop selling them.